 As new technologies continue to change the world in which we live, they also provide many new and positive educational benefits for classroom instruction.
-During the 2019-2020 school year, B.Y.O.D. will be implemented at Hilltop Elementary School.
+B.Y.O.D. is implemented at Hilltop Elementary School.
 Responsibility to keep the device secure rests with the individual owner.
 Faculty and staff are not liable for any device stolen or damaged on campus.
 If a device is stolen or damaged, it will be handled through the administration office similar to other personal artifacts that are impacted in similar situations.
 It is recommended that skins (decals) and other custom touches are used to physically identify your devices from others.
 Protective cases for technology are encouraged.